Sri Lankan shares edge up, led by banks

-COLOMBO, June 20 Sri Lankan shares rose on Tuesday as investors picked up banking and diversified stocks, but foreign investors turned net sellers after two days of buying.
+COLOMBO, June 20 (Reuters) - Sri Lankan shares rose on Tuesday as investors picked up banking and diversified stocks, but foreign investors turned net sellers after two days of buying.

 The Colombo stock index ended 0.32 percent firmer at 6,705.45, with foreign investors selling a net 120.7 million rupees worth of shares.
 They have bought 20.7 billion rupees worth equities so far this year.